dji-sdk/Onboard-SDK-Doc/source/cn/introduction/things-to-know.md

 ## Control Precedence

-In a typical Onboard SDK setup, the drone can be controlled by (1) Remote Controller (2) Mobile Device and (3) Onboard Embedded System (OES).
+In a typical Onboard SDK setup, the drone can be controlled by (1) Remote Controller (2) Mobile Device and (3) onboard computer.
 The priority is set as (1) > (2) > (3).
 This is to prevent the dangerous situation of code failing and the user not being able to take control of the drone to shut it down.

 The **remote controller always enjoys top priority** for control.
 The flight controller can enter API Control Mode (Programmable Mode) if the following conditions are met: